fraireisaac1/wbla-3pm-es/myles_readme.md

 On the layout there's four rows and each have four cells inside spaced evenly apart.
 They are positioned across the page horizontally.

 On a smaller resolution they will rearrange into four square blocks with four cells fitted inside.

+## Project Contribution Summary

+We all worked a little bit on everything, but our main individual contributions are as follows:

+### Myles

+- HTML Structure and CSS styling on the Home page.
+- Overall layout for the site.

+### Trevor

+- HTML Structure and CSS styling on the Login page.
+- Functionality for the Login page.

+### Brock

+- All of the writing for the summary of the brand on the Home page.
+- All of the writing for the About page of the site.

+### Isaac

+- Functionality of adding items to Cart.
+- Functionality of items in cart appearing on the Cart page.

+### Santiago

+- Worked with Daniel to provide images of the products using an AI generator.
+- Made most of the content on the Contact page.

+### Daniel

+- Worked with Santiago to provide images of the products using an AI generator.